Jdsle/RSDK-Library-v3/README.md

 ## Compiling

+> [!NOTE]
+> This fork does *not* run standalone!
+If you plan on making changes or edits, you will need to also build the [RSDK-Library Engine Manager](https://github.com/Jdsle/RSDK), or build your own interface.

 Compiling is as simple as typing the following in the root repository directory:
 ```
 emcmake cmake -B build